jcwang587/cgcnn2/README.md

 - **Training** a CGCNN model with a customized dataset.
 - **Predicting** material properties with a pre-trained CGCNN model.
 - **Fine-tuning** a pre-trained CGCNN model on a new dataset.
-- **Extracting** atomic features as descriptors for the downstream task.
+- **Extracting** structural features as descriptors for the downstream task.

 ## Installation